dmaccaline/Network-Design-F23/README.txt

     -Client output:
         Will open a file select window when run.
-From this, select a BMP file When complete, prints:
+From this, select a BMP file After selecting a file, but before sending it, the client will print channel loss settings to the terminal: sending x packets
+          corruption rate from the client to the server is: A% corruption rate from the server to the client is: B% packet loss rate client to server is: C% packet loss rate server to client is: D% Where x is the number of packets, and A, B, C, and D are the percent chance a file is lost or corrupted

+        When complete, prints:
           Finished sending file
           start: [Time, y-m-d hr-min-s-ms]    end: [Time, y-m-d hr-min-s-ms]